tfausak/tfausak.github.io/_posts/2018-11-18-2018-state-of-haskell-survey-results.markdown

 and two, it means that I'll have to devote time to countering attacks like this in future surveys.
 That being said, I have confidence in the filtered survey results and I hope you do too.

-This post will graph the responses to the multiple-choice questions.
+This post will graph the answers to the multiple-choice questions.
-I will not attempt to summarize the responses free-response questions.
+I will not attempt to summarize the answers to free-response questions.
-I encourage any interested parties to download the raw results, do their own analysis, and share the results.
+I encourage any interested parties to download the raw results, do their own analysis, and share their results.
 You can download the anonymized responses as a [CSV][3], which is licensed under the [ODbL 1.0 license][4].

 - [Submission date](#question-001)